Missouri / Adair County

 What is the weather like in Kirksville, MO year-round?

-Residents enjoy four distinct seasons in Kirksville, with warm summers reaching up to 86°F and cold winters dipping to 18°F. The city receives around 39.5 inches of rainfall annually and enjoys sunshine about 58% of the year.
-This variety supports a range of outdoor activities throughout the year.
+Kirksville experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 18°F. The area receives about 40 inches of rainfall annually and enjoys sunshine on 58% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter